QuantConnect/Documentation/03-Algorithm-Reference/02-initializing-algorithms.rst

 |

+.. _algorithm-reference-initializing-algorithms-selecting-asset-data:

 Selecting Asset Data
 ====================

 Algorithms can manually subscribe to data for specific assets they need or use universes to choose groups of assets based on filtering criteria (e.g. all stocks with volumes greater than $10M/day).
-See more about Universes here.
+See more about Universes :ref:`here <algorithm-reference-universes>`.

 To manually subscribe to a specific asset you can call the ``AddEquity()``, ``AddForex()``, ``AddCrypto()``, ``AddCfd()`` and ``AddOption()`` methods in your Initialize() method.
 There is no official limit to how much data you can ask for, but there are practical resource limitations.